mas0ny1/POE2-Twister-Salvo-Barrage-Calc/README.md

-Twister Simulator (Path of Exile 2 – Twister DPS Sandbox)
+Twister - Salvo Support - Barrage Simulator (Path of Exile 2)
 ==========================================================

 Web app to visualize and approximate Path of Exile 2's Twister projectile behavior and DPS.
 Runs entirely in the browser using a single HTML page, CSS, and vanilla JavaScript.